 Go forth and fill it with important, varied, nuanced and truthful stuff!
-This is how to tell your story.
+This is how to tell your story (more about how to rewrite a novel here).
 Because if what you’re writing isn’t any of that–if it is just taking up space in your manuscript–then those are dead words anyway.
 It’s better if you cut them when you see them, as they’re placeholders for something more awesome.

 Trust me.
 Now go: chop, chop, chop on your way to figuring out how to tell your story.